carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 - Don't use staff names

 - Decide on a standard vocabulary across the research group and stick to it.
-For example, will everyone call a location by Town name, town initials, postcode, state etc.
+For example, will everyone call a location by Town name, town initials, postcode, state, etc?

 - Instead of using 'Draft' in a filename, consider using version numbers.
-Your first version may be 1.0, so your filename may be ProjectReportv1.0 , then when someone edits it and sends it back, it may then become ProjectReportv1.1 .You could use a date and initials to mark it as well.
+Your first version may be 1.0, so your filename may be ProjectReportv1.0, then when someone edits it and sends it back, it may then become ProjectReportv1.1.
+You could use a date and initials to mark it as well.
 So a report edited on 1st May 2024 by Amanda Miotto could be ProjectReportv1.1_20240501_AM

 TODO example here from my board

-- Label any dates as YYYYMMDD .
+- Label any dates as YYYYMMDD.
 This can save confusion across international collaborators, and it makes it easier to search.
 We'll talk about this more in the next lesson.

 There is an excellent list [of 13 rules for naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions) worth the read.